Frankie Avalon: 1990s

 Avalon made a cameo appearance as himself with Robert De Niro in the 1995 film, Casino.

 2000s

 Avalon has starred in stage productions of Grease in the role of Teen Angel and in Tony n' Tina's Wedding as a caricature of himself.
+In 2001, he appeared as himself in the Sabrina the Teenage Witch episode 'Beach Blanket Bizarro.'

 Additionally, in 2007, he performed "Beauty School Dropout" with the four remaining female contenders (Kathleen Monteleone, Allie Schulz, Ashley Spencer, and winner Laura Osnes) for the role of Sandy on the NBC television reality show Grease: You're the One that I Want!.

 On April 8, 2009, Avalon performed on American Idol.

 As part of a long-running concert tour, Avalon has toured with fellow Philadelphian early 1960s teen idols Fabian and Bobby Rydell under the banner "Dick Fox's Golden Boys".

 2010s

 A cookbook with over 80 recipes from St. Martin's Press, Frankie Avalon's Italian Family Cookbook, was published in 2015.

 2020s

 On October 18, 2021, Avalon performed on Dancing with the Stars.
+In 2024, he teamed up with rising tribute artist Tommy Cono for a new version of "Beauty School Dropout".
+Cono, who shared some mutual friends with Avalon, succeeded the late Bobby Rydell in the Dick Fox's Golden Boys tour in 2025.